quixio/quix-docs/docs/connect/kafka-to-aws-systems-manager.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with AWS Systems Manager using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## AWS Systems Manager

-AWS Systems Manager is a robust set of tools that allows users to manage and automate their cloud infrastructure on Amazon Web Services.
-With features such as automation, patch management, and configuration management, AWS Systems Manager simplifies the process of managing large-scale cloud deployments.
-This technology provides a central dashboard for monitoring resource inventory, compliance, and performance, making it an essential tool for any organization looking to streamline their cloud operations.
+AWS Systems Manager is a robust, comprehensive management service that allows users to automate tasks and control configurations across a wide range of AWS services.
+It simplifies operational tasks, such as patch management, system inventory, and software installations, making it easier for users to maintain consistent and secure environments at scale.
+With AWS Systems Manager, users can manage and configure their infrastructure in a centralized and efficient manner, ensuring optimal performance and security across their AWS resources.

 ## Integrations